 Why watch for meteors before dawn?
 Although there are exceptions, most meteor showers are best in the hours after midnight.
-The key is the shower’s radiant point, in this case in the approximate direction of the bright star Vega.
+The key is the shower’s radiant point, in this case in the approximate direction to the bright star Vega.
 This star rises over the northeast horizon by around mid-evening (9 to 10 p.m. local time) at mid-northern latitudes.
 South of the equator, this star rises later, in the hours before dawn.
 The higher that Vega appears in your sky, the more Lyrid meteors you’re likely to see.
 Since this brilliant beauty of a star soars to its highest point at or near dawn, the best viewing of this shower is usually around then.

 Like most meteors in annual showers, Lyrid meteors are the debris of a comet orbiting the sun.
 They burn up in the atmosphere about 60 miles (100 km) up.
 Vega, meanwhile, is not really connected with the meteors.
 It lies trillions of times farther away at 25 light-years.